adblockplus/adblockplus-legacy/README.md

 either install the
 [existing unit test builds](https://adblockplus.org/devbuilds/adblockplustests) or clone the repository and create your own build.
-After installing the unit tests go to _chrome://adblockplustests/content/index.html_ to run the tests.
+After installing the unit tests go to extension's options and run the unit tests from there.